ShreyashSingh1/Memish/readme.md

 # Memish

 Welcome to **Memish**, the ultimate platform for creating all kinds of memes!
-Whether you're looking to generate memes from photos, prompts, videos, or trending templates, Dopameme has got you covered.
+Whether you're looking to generate memes from photos, prompts, videos, or trending templates, Memish has got you covered.
 Dive into the world of humor and creativity with our intuitive meme-making tools.

 ## Features